- Regardless of the job, employees need both hard and soft skills to succeed in today’s workplace.

 - This article is for small business owners and supervisors who want to learn more about hard and soft skills that employees must have and how to ensure that new hires are right for their business needs.

 When making new hires, we typically have a good grasp on the skills we are looking for in candidates.
 However, we often focus heavily on the hard skills a candidate has and not as much on soft skills, even though well-rounded employees have both hard and soft skills.
 An employee with highly tuned technical skills will not necessarily be successful in a job unless they also possess people skills or the ability to work well within teams.

 What are the differences between hard skills and soft skills?

 Hard skills are tangible abilities workers have that help them do their jobs while soft skills are qualities or characteristics that can enhance workplace performance, improve company culture and support team members.
 Both are important as hiring a candidate that has both the necessary hard skills to fulfill their role and the right soft skills to complement your team is key.

 Think of hard skills as more quantifiable and binary.
 You can generally measure the work product that results from hard skills’ capabilities ― for instance, the candidate either knows a computer program or does not.

 - The ability to type a certain number of words per minute

-- Knowledge of a computer program or skills relating to IT support
+- Knowledge of a computer program or skills relating to information technology support

 - Proficiency in a language